 There medical authorities are in large part influenced by Pharmaceutical companies.

-These nutritional values prevent vitamin deficiency diseases... but they don't prevent chronic disease in the long term.
+The recommended amounts don't prevent chronic disease in the long term.

 Many experts think the Food and Nutrition Board has a clear bias towards vitamins.

-They seem to select only medical and scientific references that it needs to support its bias.
+It seems the Board uses only medical and scientific references that it needs to support its bias.